 "Even though one type will dominate as we begin studying ourselves using the tool of the Enneagram, all the fixations are present in every ego. . . if we are genuinely interested in spiritual learning and liberation though the Enneagram, we need to study all the fixations--their cores and their shells--as they manifest in our lives."
 A.H.
 Almaas, Keys to the Enneagram: How to Unlock the Highest Potential of Every Personality Type

-When less self-aware, they need to be in the middle of things, giving help and advice whether others want it or not.
-They have a sense of entitlement and can use manipulation to influence others.
-If they feel betrayed, they may even become vindictive ("After all I've done for you!").
+The driving force at point Two is pride, which is attached to a self-image as helper.
+When boxed in at point Two, we need to be in the middle of things, giving help and advice whether others want it or not.
+There is a sense of entitlement and use of manipulation to influence others.
+If feeling betrayed at Two, one may even become vindictive.

 "I think it's important to always focus on what we need to be doing to serve others."
 "Was that helpful?"
 "Of all the people in the organization the President could have called, he called me."
 "Both of my parents were alcoholics, and I took care of them from a very early age."